 How to win

-Winning a State Central Committee seat is not necessarily a hard or an expensive thing to do.
+Winning a State or County Central Committee seat is not necessarily a hard or an expensive thing to do.
 The process is made easier (and cheaper) if there is a collaborative effort afoot such as this one.
 One thing that can make up for a lack of name recognition and charisma - is a popular platform.
 While the "Promise to Ohio" is popular among those that want to reform the Republican party - there are very few people who know how the party works.
 Winning with a little money is very possible but it involves work and using that noggin of yours.

 The recipe of success to winning an election is to develop 1) a Vision, 2) develop Goals from that vision, 3) develop Priorities for your goals, and 4) develop specific policies or solutions (your Platform) to realize your Goals, Priorities, and Vision.
 Once you have these core items built out for your campaign it allows you to more effectively communicate with the public and allows you to appear to be the smartest person in the room when talking on these subjects.